 People who wanted what I had approached me for help, so I started working with clients, teaching meditation and mind-body healing, sharing self-care tips, and guiding clients to access their innate spirituality to enhance their ability to self-heal.

 A few years after college, I immersed myself in spiritual practice while living in a monastery in India.

-As I was marveled how easily it had all happened, she mentioned I could learn Reiki self practice.
+As I marveled how easily it had all happened, she mentioned I could learn Reiki self practice.

 That was 1986.

 I cherish the master healers I know, and make use of their services regularly, but I’ve never been content to turn over my well-being to someone else.
 Self-empowerment and self-care have always appealed to me; empowering my clients was my goal from the beginning.

-Years of meditation practice helped me understand that meditation is the cornerstone of self-healing, and I was always encouraging my clients to meditate regularly.
+Years of meditation practice helped me understand that meditation is the cornerstone of self-healing, and I encouraged my clients to meditate regularly.
 Actually, I nagged them about it.
 They’d do well when we meditated together, but…

 It was 1990.

-My classes at GMHC led to my collaboration as a Medical Reiki expert in the first integrative HIV program in an inner-city hospital clinic, where we offered training and treatment to out-patients.
-To my knowledge, ours was the first in-hospital Reiki program.
-We documented the benefits of Reiki to the patients, including reduced anxiety and pain.
+My classes at GMHC eventually led to my collaboration as a Medical Reiki expert in the first integrative HIV program in an inner-city hospital clinic.
+As a Medical Reiki master, I offered training and supervised Reiki treatment to out-patients.
+To my knowledge, ours was the first in-hospital (Medical) Reiki program.
+We documented the benefits of Medical Reiki practice to the patients, including reduced anxiety and pain.
 That work became the foundation of all I’ve accomplished toward integrating Reiki into conventional health care.

 Although it was not presented to me as such, I recognized Reiki as a spiritual practice.
 Subsequent information about the founder Usui Mikao has since become available, and supports that understanding.